josegonzalez/php-error-handlers/README.md

 ```

 - PHP 5.x errors will be replaced with wrapper `ErrorException` instances before sent to the `handle` method.
-- PHP 7.x errors extending `Throwable` will be replaced with wrapper `Josegonzalez\Error\Exception\PHP7ErrorException` instances before sent to the `handle` method.
+- PHP 7.x errors extending `Throwable` will be replaced with wrapper `Josegonzalez\ErrorHandlers\Exception\PHP7ErrorException` instances before sent to the `handle` method.
-- PHP Fatal errors will be replaced with wrapper `Josegonzalez\Error\Exception\FatalErrorException` instances before sent to the `handle` method.
+- PHP Fatal errors will be replaced with wrapper `Josegonzalez\ErrorHandlers\Exception\FatalErrorException` instances before sent to the `handle` method.
 - PHP Exceptions will be sent in, unmodified.

-Custom handlers *should* extend the provided `Josegonzalez\ErrorHandler\Handler\AbstractHandler` class.
+Custom handlers *should* extend the provided `Josegonzalez\ErrorHandlers\Handler\AbstractHandler` class.
 This gives them the ability to have configuration passed in via the provided `ConfigTrait` and custom `__construct()`.

 ### CakePHP Usage